 Orchids are not like normal houseplants when it comes to watering.

 Orchids are not like normal houseplants, while they do need water regularly, they must have air surrounding their roots and water being there instead of the air on a regular basis is not a good thing.
 In fact it's positively fatal in most cases.
 Spot the dying roots early enough and the orchid will re grow new roots.

-To get your Moth Orchid to reflower do the following instructions to encourage new blooms:
+To get your Moth Orchid to reflower follow these instructions to encourage new blooms.

-(Gallery) Photo credit of the light Moth Orchid to Guillaume Paumier
+(Gallery) Photo credit of the Light Pink and Dark Purple Moth Orchid to Guillaume Paumier, CC-BY